serhii-yatskovskyi/artifact-mirror/README.md

-# CodeArtifact Endpoint
+# Artifact Gateway

 ## Description

 Access to CodeArtifact is restricted without an option to disable such behavior, so developers must configure Maven to use an authorization mechanism.
 Since the CodeArtifact token expires every 12 hours, Maven settings need to be refreshed regularly to maintain access.
-The CodeArtifact Endpoint is designed to act as a mediator between artifact consumers (a developer's local machine, BitBucket, etc.) and CodeArtifact, routing all requests to the service and equipping them with an authorization token.
+The Artifact Gateway is designed to act as a mediator between artifact consumers (a developer's local machine, BitBucket, etc.) and CodeArtifact, routing all requests to the service and equipping them with an authorization token.

 ### Synopsys:

 ```
-codeartifact-endpoint-1.1.1.jar
+artifact-gateway-1.1.1.jar
 --aws.codeartifact.domain=<value>
 --aws.codeartifact.domain-owner=<value>
 --aws.codeartifact.region=<value>